bpulluta/REopt-Scenario-Analysis/README.md

    jupyter notebook
    ```

-2. Navigate to and open `REoptScenarioAnalysis.ipynb`.
+2. Navigate to and open `REoptScenarioAnalysis.ipynb` in the `ScenarioAnalysis` folder.

 3. The notebook contains all the code to run the analysis.
 Key configuration variables include: